hainayanda/Chary/README.md

 ### Async if needed

-Sometimes you want to execute the operation right away if its in the right `DispatchQueue` instead of call asynchronously by using `async`.
+Sometimes you want to execute the operation right away if it's in the right `DispatchQueue` instead of running it asynchronously by using `async`.
-Like when you updating UI, its better if you run it right away instead of put it in the asynchronous queue if you are already in DispatchQueue.main.
+Like when you update UI, it's better if you run it right away instead of putting it in the asynchronous queue if you are already in DispatchQueue.main.
-You can use `asyncIfNeeded` to achieved that functionality right away.
-It will check the current `DispatchQueue` and decide wether it need to run right away or by using default `async`.
+You can use `asyncIfNeeded` to achieve that functionality right away.
+It will check the current `DispatchQueue` and decide whether it needs to run right away or by using the default `async`.
-You dont need to register the `DispatchQueue` since it will automatically register the `DispatchQueue` before checking:
+You don't need to register the `DispatchQueue` since it will automatically register the `DispatchQueue` before checking:

 ```swift
 DispatchQueue.main.asyncIfNeeded {